GUIDELINES FOR PROPOSING LIVING/LEARNING CENTER STUDENT-DESIGNED PROGRAMS

 - All required attachments (Budget request, timeline, names of students interested in your program.)

-- A copy of the word-processing file, preferably in Word format.
+- A copy of the word-doc. file, preferably in Word format.

 - Additionally please submit an electronic copy of your proposal: